 Opened on October 1, 1979, St. Margaret's welcomed 79 students attending kindergarten through grade six in temporary buildings.
 The Early Childhood School opened in 1981 and by June 1986, when Father Sillers addressed the first graduating class, students were enrolled in early childhood through grade 12.

-St. Margaret's was named to honor the 11th century Queen Margaret of Scotland, Patron Saint of Education.
-Befitting its namesake, the school carries many Scottish traditions including Highland bagpipers processing in full regalia at formal ceremonies, student teams competing as The Tartans, the Scottie Dog Lower School mascot and the tartan plaid design seen throughout campus.
+As an Episcopal school, St. Margaret's was named to honor the 11th century Queen Margaret of Scotland, Patron Saint of Education.
+Befitting its namesake, the school carries many Scottish traditions including Highland bagpipers processing in full regalia at formal ceremonies, student teams competing as The Tartans, the Scottie Dog Lower School mascot and the Ramsay tartan seen in the school uniform and throughout campus.

 St. Margaret's welcomed its second headmaster, Markham B. Campaigne, in September 1986.
-During his 17-year tenure, the school grew to more than 1,200 students and expanded its traditional mission-styled campus to include new classroom buildings, science labs, athletic facilities and a comprehensive library.
+During his 17-year tenure, the school grew to 1,200 students and expanded its traditional mission-styled campus to include new classroom buildings, science labs, athletic facilities, including the Gateway Building, Campaigne Center and a comprehensive library.

-With technologically advanced learning environments and spirit of excellence and innovation in everything we do, Father Sillers' philosophy of educating the whole child endures in an updated 21st-century learning approach.
-As graduates matriculate to a broad range of college programs, including the most selective universities in the nation, they join more than 2,200 alumni who, when tested, find strength from their St. Margaret's foundation, just as Father Sillers intended nearly 40 years ago.
+With technologically-advanced learning environments and a spirit of excellence and innovation in everything we do, Father Sillers' philosophy of educating the whole child endures in an updated 21st-century learning approach.
+As graduates matriculate to a broad range of colleges and universities in the nation and around the world, they join more than 2,400 alumni who draw inspiration, purpose and vision from their St. Margaret's foundation as they learn, lead and serve in the world, just as Father Sillers intended 40 years ago.